aditya-caltechie/ai_engineering_team/README.md

 - **Docker errors / code execution fails**: ensure Docker Desktop is installed and running.
 The Backend and Test agents execute code in Docker for isolation.
 - **Missing API key**: set `OPENAI_API_KEY` (or the provider key you configured in `agents.yaml`).
 - **Run fails from repo root**: run from `src/engineering_team/` (this is the CrewAI project root).

----

-## Documentation

-- `AGENTS.md`: contributor-oriented map of the repo
-- `docs/architecture.md`: more detailed diagrams and run options
-- `docs/developers_guide.md`: how to extend agents/tasks and customize the crew